Student Code of Conduct and Title IX

 g) Deferred Removal from the Residence Halls: An official action informing the student that the violation of any College regulation or residence hall policy during the deferred removal period will result in residence hall suspension or residence hall removal.
 For a specified time period or indefinitely, residence hall privileges may be revoked, such as having guests/visitors or borrowing hall equipment.

-i) Residence Hall Suspension: Eviction/removal from the residence halls for a period of time up to two years and the termination of the student’s housing license.
+i) Residence Hall Suspension: Temporary eviction/removal from the residence halls for a period of time up to two years and the termination of the student’s housing license.
 Students suspended from the residence halls may not return to the halls or surrounding grounds as a guest and may be arrested for trespassing.

 j) Residence Hall Relocation: An official action moving a student from one room to another within the residence halls.
 Students relocated to another room may be restricted from entering a specified room, suite, floor or building.